 Soon, numerous news outlets had resigned Syria as a region too dangerous to allow reporters to be stationed in rebel-held areas.

-Daesh killed founder Ahmed Abd al-Qader's brother Ibrahim and colleague Fares Hamadi in 2015.
-The founding journalist survived an assassination attempt last March.
+Daesh killed founder Ahmed Abd al-Qader’s brother, Ibrahim and colleague Fares Hamadi in 2015.
+The founding journalist survived an assassination attempt last June.

 Stern reported evacuations from formerly rebel-held eastern Aleppo following the government’s capture of the area in late 2016.
 “There are journalists in government territory; [the regime] is very strict on who it allows to come to Syria.”